gbevan/partout/README.md

 ### facts
 Takes no parameters and is called internally before any other modules, to gather facts about the target system.

+If any module contains a method called getFacts, it will be called during fact discover, prior to module execution.

 ### exec
 Execute commands.

 ### file
 Manage files, includes the [Mustache](https://github.com/janl/mustache.js) templating library.

+Discovered facts are made available to the templating engine.

 P2 Language - Policy Files
 --------------------------